Lawrence9908/design_hr_database/README.md

 Licensed under the <a href="/LICENCE">MIT Licence</a> @Udacity

 ## Issues/Bugs
-Please open issues on github to report bugs or make feature requests
+If you encounter any issues or bugs, please report them on our GitHub repository.

 ## Contribution
-If you are interested in improving the code, please open an issue first to describe the task you are planning to do.
-For small fixes (a few lines of change) feel free to open pull requests directly.
+We welcome contributions to enhance the codebase.
+If you are interested in contributing, please open an issue first to describe the task you plan to undertake.
+For small fixes (a few lines of change), feel free to open pull requests directly.
+Your contributions are highly valued and appreciated.

+Thank you for your interest in our HR Database project!